florisla/docs/compose/04-networks.md

 =================

 Ok, you have multi-container app now, and you know how to link containers together.
-But we should remember container has to be up&running to link them one to another.
+But we should remember that the containers need to be up&running to link them together.
-What if your db container crash?
+What if your db container crashes?
 Unfortunately, you would have to rebuild php as well.

-## Networks for the rescue!
+## Networks to the rescue!

-Docker introduce networking tool which took over linking functionality.
+Docker introduces a networking tool which takes over linking functionality.
-You can create networks and add containers to those networks so they can connect each other.
-Let's build simple app with two networks:
+You can create networks and add containers to those networks so they can connect to each other.
+Let's build a simple app with two networks:

 - back-tier
 - front-tier

-First one groups all containers vital for our application, like php and db, while second one contain only containers which are relevant for exposing app to the outside world.
+The first one groups all containers vital for our application, like php and db, while the second one contains only containers which are relevant for exposing the app to the outside world.

 You can build your application as always:
 ```